 Word of the Week

-Example of using it in a sentence: "Nicola is working hard with her grammar and sentence work.”
+Example of using it in a sentence: "A group of owls is called a parliament.”

 Use the word as many times throughout the week as you can.
 This can be verbally, in your written work or listen out for other people using it.